 Visiting the campus is a great way to learn about the school and to get a sense of the community.
 During the fall season, open houses specific to each division (Lower, Middle, and Upper School) are offered.
 Open houses are the best way to see the campus and offer an opportunity to hear from the head of school, director of admission, division director, faculty, current parents, and students.
 Reservations are required to attend and can be made through the online inquiry.

-Open houses are an optional step in applying to Poly, please reserve a spot online if you are interested in touring the campus.
+Open houses are an optional step in applying to Poly, please reserve a spot online.
 Lower School open houses are for adults only; Middle and Upper School open houses are offered for adults and applicants.
 Applications may be submitted prior to attending an open house.

 Each year, we expect approximately 45 openings in kindergarten, 18-20 in sixth grade, 10-12 in seventh grade, and 25-30 in ninth grade.
 These numbers may vary slightly year-to-year due to enrollment and attrition.
 Spaces in non-entry grades (grades 1-5, 8, and 10-12) are available only through attrition.